top of page

 Mother and daughter

-The Global Alliance for Maternal Mental Health (GAMMH) is a coalition of international organizations and national alliances committed to improving the mental health and well-being of women and their children during pregnancy and the first year after childbirth (the perinatal period).
-With a particular focus on least-developed countries, GAMMH works to address the unique challenges faced by women in low-resource settings, where access to mental health care is often limited or nonexistent.
+The Global Alliance for Maternal Mental Health (GAMMH) is a coalition of international organisations, national alliances, and associate member organisations working to improve the mental health and wellbeing of women, babies, partners, and families during pregnancy and the first year after birth (the perinatal period).

 Mental health problems in pregnancy and following childbirth are roughly twice as common in least developed countries as they are in highly developed countries.
 If the United Nations Sustainable Development Goals are to be achieved by 2030, maternal mental health must be prioritised.